k-son/simple-text-annotations/README.md

 Text will be inserted dynamically into the *annotation-text*.

 #### 3. CSS
-Copy styles.
-Adjust them to your taste.
+Adjust styles to your taste.
 <br><br>

 ## License